jasmaa/jasmaa.github.io/_posts/2022-02-27-thoughts-wei-wei-daigakusei.md

 prestigious and tough to get into though, hence their notability.
 Of course, these rankings are just for Kansai private universities.
 Kantou has their own pyramid of prestigious private schools, although I was not able to find definitive information about exactly which ones they were.
-Beyond these these pyramids, there are even more elite schools since Japanese public universities are viewed as more prestigious than private ones.
+Beyond these pyramids, there are even more elite schools since Japanese public universities are viewed as more prestigious than private ones.
 The schools making up what were the [imperial